RickStrahl/Westwind.AspnetCore.LiveReload/LiveReloadServer/README.md

 > All three versions have the same features and interface, just the delivery mechanism and the executable name is different.
 The EXE uses `LiveReloadWebServer` while the Dotnet Tool uses `LiveReloadServer`.

 ### What does it do?
-This tool is a generic local Web Server that you can start in **any folder** to provide simple and quick HTTP access.
-You can serve static resoures as well as loose Razor Pages as long as those Razor Pages don't require external dependencies.
+This tool is a generic **local Web Server** that you can start in **any folder** to provide simple and quick HTTP access to HTML and other Web resources.
+You can serve any static resources - HTML, CSS, JS etc. - as well as loose Razor Pages that don't require any code behind or dependent source code.

 Live Reload is enabled by default and checks for changes to common static files.
 If a checked file is changed, the browser's current page is refreshed.
 You can map additional extensions that trigger the LiveReload.